SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 The character lives longer than the average Human.
 Often, this Special Ability has a Flaw attached that governs what the character must do to maintain his life.
-The character should gain peripheral bonuses during game play because of his “longer outlook.”
+The character should gain peripheral bonuses during game play because of his "longer outlook."
 A character may not have this ability more than once.

 Luck, Good (2)
 The character is blessed with unusually good luck.
 Once per adventure, a character with Good Luck can receive one of the following beneﬁts just by asking for it: action, breakthrough, haste, or second chance.
-See the “Luck Beneﬁts” sidebar for details on each of these options.
+See the "Luck Beneﬁts" sidebar for details on each of these options.
 Calling upon one’s luck does not count as an action.
 Good Luck can only be declared once per rank during a particular adventure, but it may be declared at any time, and it cannot be